CSCI185-Fall2018/lab-solutions/docs/lab02/README.md

 ### Part 1

 Create two interfaces called `Measurable` and `Drawable`.
 The measurable interface should have two methods for calculating the perimeter and area.
 The drawable interface should have two methods.
-The draw method with would simply print out the object to standard output.
-If the draw method is invoked with two integers, which represent a point, then it would return a boolean which indicated whether the object should be drawn.
+The draw method with no parameters would simply print out the object to standard output.
+If the draw method is invoked with two integers, which represent a point, then it would return a boolean which indicates whether the object should be drawn.

 ### Part 2